 Ensure that your student is selecting the correct option from the login page.
 They should be logging in as a Student and then selecting the "Log in with Google" button.
 A pop-up will appear and ask them to select their Google account.

 If nothing happens or the page freezes when the student clicks "Sign in with Google", it is likely the student's browser is blocking popups or third-party cookies.
 Allow both popups and third-party cookies from boomlearning.com to fix this.
-For school-managed devices, your IT department may need to allow Boom Learning login and whitelist the domains listed on this page.
+For school-managed devices, your IT department may need to allow Boom Learning login and allow the domains listed on this page.

 Students who have forgotten their email or password will have to go through Google's account recovery process to get their accounts back.